 - Progress Tracking;

 - Strategic Planning

 And it is free for teams of up to 3 users.
 Once you go above that you will enter a 15 day free trial (no credit card needed).
-After that the pricing depends on your team size.
+Weekdone is $99 a month no matter your team size, or $990 for a yearly package.
 You can access the pricing here.